The Ultimate Pot Shopping Guide From a Cannabis Industry Expert

 Nowadays I live in California and the modern marijuana retail experience offers so many strains, concentrates, edibles, topicals and delivery devices that it requires a concerted effort (and consistent product sampling) to keep it all straight — never mind stoned.
-So I included a special section on pot shopping in my new book, “How To Smoke Pot (Properly): A Highbrow Guide to Getting High.”
+So I included a special section on pot shopping in my book, “How To Smoke Pot (Properly): A Highbrow Guide to Getting High.”

-Whether you’re buying recreational weed in Colorado, medical marijuana in Michigan, or ordering off a coffee-shop menu in Amsterdam, the retail cannabis experience remains both delightful and disorienting to the unaccustomed.
+Whether you’re buying recreational weed in Colorado, marijuana in Michigan, or ordering off a coffee-shop menu in Amsterdam, the retail cannabis experience remains both delightful and disorienting to the unaccustomed.
 So here’s a few tips for keeping your wits about you when faced with all those wonderful choices.